 It is to be noted that until 5 October 2019 Cementir Holding was an Italian company and for this reason it was subject only to Italian law and Italian Corporate Governance Code.
 During 2019, the Remuneration and Nomination Committee (named "Comitato Nomine e Remunerazioni" prior to the conversion into a Dutch Company) met 4 times.
 The percentage of the attendance of the members to the Remuneration and Nomination Committee meetings are shown in "Chart B - Attendance" in paragraph "Role of the Board of Directors" under letter j) above.
-The Remuneration and Nomination Committee during 2019: (i) drafted the Remuneration Report and the Remuneration Policy; (ii) examined the diversity policy; (iii) reviewed a comparative analysis on the senior executives pursuant to Internal Dealing rules and procedures among Italian listed companies; (iv) received the periodic report and update on the Company's succession plan of key employees of the Company; (v) received the periodic report and reviewed the Long Term Incentive Plan for key employees of Cementir Group; (vi) examined the analysis on gender diversity of the employees of the Company- Further details of the activities of the Remuneration and Nomination Committee are included in the Remuneration Report section included elsewhere in this report.
+The Remuneration and Nomination Committee during 2019: (i) drafted the Remuneration Report and the Remuneration Policy; (ii) examined the diversity policy; (iii) reviewed a comparative analysis on the senior executives pursuant to Internal Dealing rules and procedures among Italian listed companies; (iv) received the periodic report and update on the Company's succession plan of key employees of the Company; (v) received the analysis on gender diversity of the employees of the Company- Further details of the activities of the Remuneration and Nomination and Nomination Report.